 \section{Reproducibility Study}

-Although most of the existing TST methods were evaluated in the original works using the downstream tasks discussed in Section \ref{sec:evaluation}, the experiments were often carried out with no or few baselines.
-Thus, we conduct a reproducibility study\footnote{Code implementation of the reproduced model are compiled in this repository: https://gitlab.com/bottle\_shop/style/tst\_survey} and benchmark 19 TST models on two popular corpora: Yelp reviews and GYAFC, representing the sentiment transfer tasks and formality transfer tasks, respectively.
-To the best of our knowledge, this is the first time where so many TST models are evaluated on the same datasets.
-Specifically, the experimental results from this study provide new insights into how each TST algorithm fair against each other in terms of \textit{transfer strength}, \textit{content preservation}, and \textit{fluency}.
+Although most of the existing TST methods were evaluated in the original work using the downstream tasks discussed in Section \ref{sec:evaluation}, the experiments were often carried out with few or no baselines.
+Therefore, we conducted a reproducibility study\footnote{Code implementations of the reproduced models is compiled in this repository: \url{https://gitlab.com/bottle_shop/style/tst_survey}} and benchmarked 19 TST models on two popular corpora: Yelp reviews and GYAFC, representing the sentiment transfer task and the formality transfer task, respectively.
+To the best of our knowledge, this is the first time that so many TST models have been evaluated on the same datasets.
+Specifically, the experimental results from this study provide new insights into how each TST algorithm performs and compares with each other in terms of \textit{transfer strength}, \textit{content preservation}, and \textit{fluency}.
 This section is organized as follows: We first describe the experimental setup of our reproducibility study.
-Next we discuss the experimental results on \textit{sentiment transfer} and \textit{formality transfer} tasks.
-Finally, we perform the trade-off analyses, where we investigate how the relationships between multiple evaluation criteria influence the TST model performance.
+Next, we discuss the experimental results for the tasks \textit{sentiment transfer} and \textit{formality transfer}.
+We also perform the trade-off analyses to investigate how the relationships between multiple evaluation criteria influence the TST model performance.
 Finally, we perform a human evaluation on a subset of representative TST models and report the results.